Home

 Will construction and operations of the building increase traffic risks where it becomes a concern to residents and the public?

-DND recognizes there are concerns about increased traffic in the region and these are taken seriously.
+The Department of National Defence (DND) recognizes there are concerns about increased traffic in the region and these are taken seriously.

 As part of this project, DND conducted a traffic study to determine the potential impacts on traffic in the area during construction, as well as when the facility is operational.
 The summary of results from the draft report was shared publicly at the January 31, 2023 Community Engagement Session.